joamatab/book-notes/Las-gafas-de-la-felicidad.md

 There are 2 main types of visualization

 - Full happy life visualization.
-For example we want to learn to live in solutide so you visualize yourself enjoying your single life
+For example we want to learn to live in solutide so you visualize yourself enjoying your single life.
 - See your self calm in a stressful situation.
 If you are worried about anything, like going to the dentist, you can visualize yourself living through tha situation in a calm way.

 The full life visualization

 1. Connect with good times.
 Remember a time where you felt happy and strong (physically and mentally), as you walk on the street you feel great being yourself
-2. Be in harmony with your current life situationk
+2. Be in harmony with your current life situation